Response to Government consultations

 Government undertook a consultation from 6 August until 1 October 2020 on ‘Changes to the current planning system’.
 This consultation sets out proposals for measures to improve the effectiveness of the current planning system, including changes to the standard method for assessing local housing need; securing of First Homes through developer contributions; supporting small and medium-sized builders by temporarily lifting the small sites threshold below which developers do not need to contribute to affordable housing; and extending the current Permission in Principle to major development.

-The Government’s proposed changes to the current planning system were considered by the Council’s Strategic Planning and Transportation Overview and Scrutiny Committee on 22 September 2020 alongside the proposals set out in the Planning White Paper.
-The Council’s final response to the ‘Changes to the current planning system’ was agreed through a delegated decision.
+The Government’s proposed changes to the current planning system were considered by the our Strategic Planning and Transportation Overview and Scrutiny Committee on 22 September 2020 alongside the proposals set out in the Planning White Paper.
+Our final response to the ‘Changes to the current planning system’ was agreed through a delegated decision.

 See below our submissions: